-Solar and wind power is still a relatively small piece of China’s energy market, but growth is rapidly accelerating.
+Solar and wind power is still a relatively small piece of China’s energy market, but growth is rapidly accelerating (Display 2).
 Against this backdrop, China has become a world leader in the production of solar panels, led by component makers such as GCL-Poly and LONGi, which manufacture products that match up favorably with their Canadian and European competitors.
-Many Chinese companies that have emerged to fulfill the country’s new appetite for clean technology and alternative energy are fast-growing, well-run operations, amply funded by both government and private sector investors.
+Many Chinese companies that have emerged to fulfill the country’s new appetite for clean-tech and alternative energy are fast-growing, well-run operations, amply funded by both government and private sector investors.

 Alongside the push for renewable energy, China has embarked upon an ambitious plan to promote electric vehicles (EVs).
 The government sees EVs as an important component of combating its energy security problem by helping to limit oil imports and reduce pollution.

-In recent years, the government has spent billions of renminbi subsidizing EV purchases and chargers, while tightening regulation of traditional fossil-fuel-powered cars.
-China boasts the world’s largest maker of electric cars and EV batteries, as well as the Chinese state-owned automaker, SAIC Motor, which launched its first EV in 2015.
+In recent years, the government has spent billions of renminbi subsidizing EV purchases and chargers, while tightening regulation of traditional fossil fuel–powered cars.
+Companies to watch include BYD, the world’s largest maker of electric cars and EV batteries, as well as the Chinese state-owned automaker, SAIC Motor, which launched its first EV in 2015.
 SAIC is seen as a pioneer in research and development and in production of electric or partially electric vehicles, and the company has a joint venture with Volkswagen and General Motors.

 China lags the West in some areas.
 For example, the country’s healthcare system is still far behind the US and Europe.
 Yet reforms are under way that we believe will ultimately lead to major changes—and investing opportunities.

-Market demand for healthcare in China is constantly growing (Display), owing to its large aging population.
+Market demand for healthcare in China is constantly growing (Display 3), owing to its large aging population.
 The government’s keynote reform plan—Healthy China 2030—represents a commitment to improve healthcare access and quality, raise life expectancy to 79, and support the expansion of the healthcare industry.

-Regulatory changes are streamlining approval for new treatments, directly funding research and driving innovations in areas such as cancer treatment and the use of artificial intelligence to facilitate disease prevention, diagnosis, and patient engagement.
+Regulatory changes are streamlining approval for new treatments, directly funding research and driving innovations in areas such as:

 Think Strategically About China